CubesterYT/Dependencies/TurboWarp Extensions/TurboHook/ScratchHook.md

     - This Boolean connects two *different* Data Reporters together or another Connector Reporter so you can send multiple pieces of data to the webhook. **Note: You can only have one of each option from the menu, such as: | content, name, icon | in any variation but not: | content, icon, name, name, content | as there can be one of each option.**

-# ScratchHook future Additions
+# TurboHook future Additions
- - ScratchHook currently supports normal webhook messages, but will soon support fully modular embeds as well.
+ - TurboHook currently supports normal webhook messages, but will soon support fully modular embeds as well.
- - ScratchHook might soon add a rate limited proxy link to parse the specified Webhook URL as there is a big possibility of this Extension being abused and used to potentially, either intentionally or unintentionally, DDOS the servers of the Webhook provider, causing problems and ip blocking.
-So ScratchHook may soon have a Webhook Proxy to rate limit requests for security.
+ - TurboHook might soon add a rate limited proxy link to parse the specified Webhook URL as there is a big possibility of this Extension being abused and used to potentially, either intentionally or unintentionally, DDOS the servers of the Webhook provider, causing problems and ip blocking.
+So TurboHook may soon have a Webhook Proxy to rate limit requests for security.